JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 kotlinc lib.kt -produce framework -target ios_x64 -output iOS_emu/Demo
 ```

-The `kotlinc` generates three frameworks for us, named `demo.framework` under
+The `kotlinc` generates three frameworks for us, named `Demo.framework` under
 `macOS`, `iOS` and `iOS_emu` folders respectively.

 Let's see what is inside

 ## Generated Framework Headers

-Each of created frameworks contains a header file under `<Framework>/Headers/Demo.h`.
+Each of created frameworks contains the header file in `<Framework>/Headers/Demo.h`.
 The file does not depend on the target platform (at least with Kotlin/Native v.0.8.1).
-It contains the definitions for our library.
-Also, there are some Kotlin-wide declarations.
+It contains the definitions for our Kotlin code and few Kotlin-wide declarations.
+Let's
+see Kotlin runtime declarations first:

 <div class="sample" markdown="1" mode="obj-c" theme="idea" data-highlight-only auto-indent="false">